This could be the real ah hah!

 A stealth wall and they are tapping Pelosi and Schumer:

-And how cool is it that Quanergy completed text dating games only happened last October.
+And how cool is it that Quanergy completed Series C financing with a valuation surpassing $2 BILLION only happened last October.
 Really?
 Yuppers and an IPO process is on track.
 It is all about Silicon Valley and we know those pesky democrats are quite tied, obligation and dependent on Silicon Valley money.

 With all the debate about building a wall at the southern US border, one company has devised a 21st century solution to an age problem and the tech is fascinating!
 I promise this isn't political! @quanergy #BorderSecurity #CES2019 #BorderCrisis #tech https://t.co/oJlmFfN3YW

 — Nick Espinosa (@NickAEsp) January 10, 2019